-He further submitted that the statement was recorded under duress and threat and that he had never on the previous occasion brought any gold or for that matter any offending goods while he travelled to India.
+It is further submitted that the statement was recorded under duress and threat and that she had never on the previous occasion brought any gold or for that matter any offending goods while she travelled to India.
 Department has been unable to show that the noticee did travel on occasions with offending goods.
-This being the first instance on him entire life, he may be pardoned of the consequences just because he failed to seek timely directives from the customs officials at the airport.
+This being the first instance on her entire life, she may be pardoned of the consequences just because she failed to seek timely directives from the customs officials at the airport.
 This prayer before the authority may be taken into consideration for causing justice and arriving at a favorable decision against the noticee.

 He submitted that his client has been accused of carrying goods himself, no Indian or foreign currency or any other offending goods or even offending documents was recovered from his person which would remotely indicate his involvement in a transaction in the nature of smuggling.
 He further states that the goods may be released to his client at the earliest even provisionally for which his client is ready to give bond or pay customs duty amount as ordered against the goods mentioned in the said SCN.
-It is also craved that if the same is not possible to release the gold on payment of fine and penalty, orders for re-export may be given too, for which his client is ready to pay penalty too.
-He requested for a personal hearing in the matter.
+It is also craved that if the same is not possible to release the gold on payment of fine and penalty, orders for Re-Export may be given too, for which his client is ready to pay penalty too and requested for a personal hearing in the matter.